pypy/pypy.org/posts/2024/03/fixing-bug-incremental-gc.md

 long.
 Memcopy happens in a lot of pretty core operations of e.g. lists in Python (`list.extend`, to name just one example).
 To speculate, I would suspect that all the other preconditions for the bug occurring made it pretty rare:
-- the contend of an old list that is not yet marked needs to be copied into another old list that is marked already
+- the content of an old list that is not yet marked needs to be copied into another old list that is marked already
 - the source of the copy needs to also store an object that has no other references